Azure-Samples/azure-sql-db-django/README.md

 ```Python
 pip install djangorestframework
 ```
 You should also install [django-cors-headers](https://pypi.org/project/django-cors-headers/).
-It is a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).
+It's a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).
 ```Python
 pip install django-cors-headers
 ```